-When Should You Start Collecting Your Social Security?
+When Should I Start Collecting Your Social Security?

 Case I: Average health, decent gene pool

 When Social Security was originally set up in the 1930s, Americans were only expected to live 12 years in retirement.
 As we all know, Americans are living longer than ever before.
-Actuary tables have accounted for that, the insurance industry has accounted for that, financial advisors like myself have accounted for that when doing retirement planning with clients, but Social Security has a ways to go.
+Actuary tables, the insurance industry, and financial advisors like myself have all accounted for that when doing retirement planning with clients, but Social Security has a ways to go.

 Waiting until age 70 to begin drawing on your benefits could potentially put more dollars in your pocket.
-Let’s look at an example, we’ll call her Sally.
+Let’s look at an example – we’ll call her Sally.
 Sally is in average health and is trying to optimize her cumulative lifetime benefit.
-If Sally lives past 79 years of age (assuming her FRA is 67), she will have made the right decision to hold off and start collecting her FRA rather than start collecting her Social Security benefit early, at the age of 62.
+If Sally lives past 79 years of age (assuming her FRA is 67), she will have made the right decision to hold off and start collecting at age 70, rather than start collecting her Social Security benefit early, at the age of 62.